 By default, no linker map file is generated.
-To generate a linker map file, click the List tab and select the options Generate linker listing, Segment map, and Module map.
+To generate a linker map file, click the List tab and for the XLINK linker, select the options Generate linker listing, Segment map, and Module map.
+If you have the ILINK linker, select the option Generate linker map file.